Dynamical Complexity and $K$-Theory of $L^p$ Operator Crossed Products: Introduction

 In this paper, $A$ will be $C(X)$, where $X$ is a compact Hausdorff space, and our main result may be stated as follows: \begin{thm} (cf. Theorem \ref{mainthm}) Suppose that an action of a countable discrete group $\Gamma$ on a compact Hausdorff space $X$ has finite dynamical complexity.
 Then the $L^p$ assembly map for the action is an isomorphism for $p\in[1,\infty)$. \end{thm}

 A result like this can be seen as an indication of the computability of the $K$-theory of the $L^p$ reduced crossed product on the right-hand side of the assembly map since the $K$-theory of localization-type algebras like the one on the left-hand side of the assembly map has Mayer-Vietoris sequences associated to decompositions of the simplicial complex and other properties of a generalized homology theory (cf. \cite{Yu97,CW}).
 Moreover, it enables one to transfer questions about whether the $K$-theory of certain $L^p$ reduced crossed products is independent of $p$ (cf. \cite[Problem 11.2]{PhilOpen} and \cite{LY}) over to the left-hand side of the assembly map.
+In light of interest in $L^p$ operator algebras in recent years (e.g. \cite{ChungLiRigidity,CN,Engel,GardLupGrpoid,GardThielGrp,GardThielConv,Pooya,LY,Phil12,Phil13,PhilBle,PhilViola}), our result is a little step towards our understanding of the $K$-theory of some of these algebras.

-On a different note, our method of proof indicates that arguments involving quantitative (or controlled) $K$-theory in the $C^\ast$-algebraic setting may be adapted without much difficulty to the $L^p$ setting, while there has been substantial difficulty in carrying over other approaches to the Baum-Connes conjecture, such as the Dirac-dual Dirac method.
+On a different note, our method of proof indicates the relative ease with which arguments involving quantitative (or controlled) $K$-theory in the $C^\ast$-algebraic setting may be adapted to the $L^p$ setting, while there is much technical difficulty in adapting other approaches to the Baum-Connes conjecture, such as the Dirac-dual Dirac method, to deal with assembly maps involving $L^p$ operator algebras.

 In Section 2, we define $L^p$ Roe algebras and localization algebras associated to an action of a countable discrete group on a compact Hausdorff space, and we define the $L^p$ assembly map in terms of the $K$-theory of these algebras.
 In the case $p=2$, these are exactly the algebras and map considered in \cite{GWY2}.
 In Section 3, we associate subalgebras of these algebras to subgroupoids of the transformation groupoid given by the action, and recall the notion of dynamical complexity.
 In Section 4, we recall some definitions and facts from the framework of quantitative $K$-theory that we developed in \cite{Chung1}.
 Finally, in Section 5, we prove our main result via a homotopy invariance argument and a Mayer-Vietoris argument.